| Santa Barbara has long been known for

 as the fog kept on rolling in and out.
 Sometimes I could not

 see the tree at all.
 At the end, the egret graciously appeared

 at the perfect focal point."

-worked in the design field for a number of years.
-"I enjoyed
+Waterhouse worked in the design field for a number of years.

-the creative aspect of the job, but the client restrictions always
+"I enjoyed the creative aspect of the job, but the client

-painting the picturesque English countryside and its wildlife.
+his first love: painting the picturesque English countryside

 Waterhouse was raised in Yorkshire and later moved to

 the Lake District in the northwestern section of the country,

 a region made famous by writer Beatrix Potter and English poet